 New York-based saxophonist/composer Elijah Shiffer plays and writes music rooted in the jazz tradition, while incorporating elements of contemporary classical music and traditional music from around the world.
-His New York City performance credits include Cleopatra’s Needle, The Garage, Cornelia Street Cafe, Club Bonafide, The Iridium, The Metropolitan Room, Smoke, and The Stone.
+His New York City performance credits include Birdland, Fat Cat, Smalls, Cornelia Street Cafe, The Iridium, Minton's, Smoke, and The Stone.